 MUS 318 Topics in Music Literature: Solo Voice (1-2) i, ii.
 Study through research in music literature and performance practices as they relate to solo vocal music.
 May be repeated for credit.
+Prerequisite: departmental approval required.

-MUS 320 Elementary Music Methods and Materials (3) I. Overview of methods and materials for teaching of music in grades K-6.
+MUS 320 Elementary Music Methods and Materials (3) i.
+Overview of methods and materials for teaching of music in grades K-6.
 For students majoring in music education.
 Prerequisite: MUS 105 or EED 202, 203 and ability to read music.

-MUS 321 Orff, Kodály, and Laben (2) il (odd-numbered years).
+MUS 321 Orff, Kodály, and Laben (2) ii (odd-numbered years).
 Introduction to the educational processes involved in teaching music K-8, using the contemporary methods of Orff, Kodály, and Laben.
 Prerequisite: MUS 220 or 320.
+LAS International/Intercultural.